dns-stats/draft-dns-capture-format/draft-dickinson-dnsop-dns-capture-format-00.md

 * QR = QUERY & RESPONSE
 * R = RESPONSE

-All fields are unsigned with the exception of
+Each item in the map has an unsigned value (with the exception of those listed below) and an unsigned key.

 * Query extended information and Response extended information which are of Type Extended Information.
 * Time offset and Response delay which are integers (These can be negative if the network stack/capture library returns them out of order.
 TODO: describe in more detail)